cdapio/hydrator-plugins/cassandra-plugins/README.rst

 Apache Cassandra
 ================

-Plugins to use Apache Cassandra as a source or sink
+Plugins to use Apache Cassandra as a source or sink.

 Sources: Batch: Apache Cassandra
 ================================

 Description
 -----------
-Batch source to use Apache Cassandra as a source
+Batch source to use Apache Cassandra as a source.

 Use Case
 --------